booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 _ - The appropriate privacy, civil liberties, and/or legal advisor for the department or agency is a partner_

-Booz Allen does have legal team at the service of software development teams supporting teams for PII, other privacy, civil liberties and other topics require legal advise.
+Booz Allen does have legal team at the service of software development teams supporting teams for PII, other privacy, civil liberties and other topics require legal advice.
 For the sake of the short turnaround prototype, we perform peer reviews on the content for this purpose.

 **DIGITAL SERVICE PLAY 8.
 Choose a modern technology stack**